Skip navigation

 1. The AC is too small

 We mentioned this above: if an air conditioner was sized incorrectly at its installation, it may be too underpowered to ever cool a house down to a comfortable level.
 The compressor will run continually as the system tries to reach the setting on the thermostat, never making it.
 This is one of the many reasons why you should only allow professionals to install an air conditioner, since they will perform a load calculation to determine the ideal size of AC to meet cooling demands.
+If replacement is necessary, find the right AC.
 (Unfortunately, the only way to fix a badly sized system is to replace it.)

 2. There is excess dirt on the outdoor coil